'Tough time': Mother of mosque attack victim assaulted in aggravated robbery

 Police are asking the public for help to find two men who allegedly entered the Springs Rd dairy in Christchurch, threatened and assaulted the woman before leaving with cigarettes at 7.30am yesterday.

-The Herald has spoken with her son, who also works at the dairy, but did not want to be identified.
+The Herald has spoken with her son, who also works at the dairy but did not want to be identified.

 "It was my mother who was involved.
 She is very shaken.
 She was dragged across the floor of the dairy."